-Do I Have A Burn Injury Claim in GA?
+Do I Have a Burn Injury Claim in GA?

 Suffering burn injuries does not automatically entitle you to damages through a personal injury claim.
 In Georgia, like most states, burn injury claims hinge on negligence.
 This means someone else's actions or inaction must have caused your burn.
 For instance, if you spilled hot coffee on yourself, you likely wouldn't have a claim.
 But if a restaurant gave you a cup of coffee that was too hot and it burned you, you might have a case.
 The reality is that many incidents that cause burn injuries are avoidable and are the result of someone else’s negligence or wrongdoing.